PI – Nicholas J. Dygert [Google Scholar] [RG] [Twitter]

 B.S.
 Geology, University of Tennessee, Knoxville, 2021

 Noah Hooper is an undergraduate researcher investigating the potential for metal flotation on magma oceans and developing a gas mixing furnace for conditioning experimental starting materials.
 His interest lies in the dynamic behavior of magmatic systems within rocky bodies and meteoritic studies.
 Noah will be graduating in the summer of 2022 with a B.S. in Geology and Environmental Studies (Geology Concentration).
+He is going on to Brown University to pursue a PhD.

 Brendan Anzures PhD, Brown University, 2021.
 [Google Scholar] [RG] [Twitter] [Web]